ncbi/pm4ngs/docs/source/det_bind_chipexo.rst

 In this case the option **--ip='0.0.0.0'** will server the Jupyter notebook on all network interfaces and you can access them from your desktop browser using the port returned by the Jupyter server.

+Finally, you should navegate in your browser to the **notebooks** folder and start executing all notebooks by their order leaving the **00 - Project Report.ipynb** to the end.

 ChIP-exo workflow with Docker
 -----------------------------